benlaverriere/dotfiles/README.md

     $ ./script/switch_zsh.sh

-Finally, use `stow` to symlink the config directories in this repository to your home directory.
+Finally, use `stow` to symlink the config directories in this repository to your home directory:

-    $ stow zsh [and/or stow bash]
-    $ stow shared_shell
-    $ stow git
-    $ stow tmux
-    $ stow vim
+    $ ./script/stow_it_all.sh

+## Followup actions

+- FZF: `/usr/local/bin/fzf/install`

 ## resources